ThamilezaiAnanthakumar/Enhanced-Vein-Finder-with-Raspberry-Pi/README.md

 # Real-Time Image Processing using Raspberry Pi + NoIR Camera + Custom LED PCB

-This project presents a complete real-time image acquisition and processing pipeline using a **Raspberry Pi**, **Raspberry Pi NoIR Camera**, and a **custom-designed LED array PCB** for controlled lighting.
-It uses advanced image processing techniques like **CLAHE**, **adaptive thresholding**, **Otsu’s method**, **morphological operations**, and **contour detection** to highlight areas of interest in grayscale images.
+This project is a complete real-time image capturing and processing system using a Raspberry Pi, a Raspberry Pi NoIR Camera, and a custom-made LED light board for better lighting control.
+It uses advanced image processing methods such as CLAHE, adaptive thresholding, Otsu’s method, morphological operations, and contour detection to clearly highlight important areas in grayscale images.

-Originally based on an ESP32-CAM project, this upgraded system offers more flexibility, accuracy, and image quality.
+At first, this was based on a simpler ESP32-CAM project we did in Semester 2.
+But after learning more about image processing and computer vision, I decided to improve it using what I had studied.
+This upgraded system gives better image quality, flexibility, and accuracy.
+The processed video is shown live on a website that can be viewed on any device connected to the same network as the Raspberry Pi.

+In the future, I plan to improve the website to make it more responsive and secure.
+This system can be used as a real-time screen for nurses to clearly see veins and help guide needle placement more accurately.

 ---